pierre1500/DevSecOps_WorkShops/Infrastructure_Workshop/Azure_CLI/Missions/mission_1.md

 ### **Exercises**

 #### **Exercise 1: Create the Resource Group**

-Your first step is to create a dedicated resource group for the mission.
-This will serve as the foundation for all subsequent operations.
+Create a dedicated resource group to organize all mission-related resources.
+- The resource group must be named `EarthCommand_RG`.
+- It should be deployed in the `francecentral` region.
+- Use the following tags:
+   - `asset_owner` : Your email address.
+   - `asset_project_desc` : "Phoenix Mission earth".
+   - `asset_project_end` : "2025-12-31".

 <details>
 <summary>💡 Show Solution</summary>